neptune-networks/flow-exporter/pkg/asndb/README.md

 ## Advanced Usage

-You can change the underlying source being used to query the ASNs by instantiating your own `ASNDB` struct and regex to parse it:
+By default, this package uses [CIDR Report's](http://www.cidr-report.org/as2.0/asn.txt) dump of ASN to name mappings.
+You can change the underlying source of ASN to name data by instantiating your own `ASNDB` struct with a different URL and corresponding regex to parse it.
+Below is an example on how to do this with ARIN's ASN dumps:

 ```go
 package main